 Why did you write this book?
 I wanted to be a voice for the voiceless, to paint an accurate portrait of the challenges faced by many adopted kids the world over, particularly during the teen years, as we all strive to acquire a sense of self and forge our own identity.
 I wanted to fast-forward a few years beyond the adoption agency’s picture-postcard image of a happy mom cuddling a chubby baby, and to relay with authenticity and objectivity the raw dynamics between parents and teenagers in a not atypical adoption triad.
 Although my story deals with what is officially termed a Closed, National, Same-race Adoption, and I do not claim to speak on behalf of all individuals adopted under this system, I do know that many of our unique challenges growing up as adoptees are universal, as evidenced by American author Sherrie Eldridge’s bestselling book Twenty Things Adopted Kids Wish Their Adoptive Parents Knew.
 Having personally run the gauntlet over the past four decades, and emerging stronger and wiser for the experience, I hope to pass on what I have learnt to both adolescents and parents, in an effort to elucidate, empower, and inspire.
 As Frederick Douglass wrote: “It is easier to build strong children than to repair broken men.”

 Who is your target audience for this book?
-Although aimed primarily at adolescents, Umbilicus is just as relevant and accessible to adult readers who enjoy Young Adult (YA) realistic fiction, particularly those with an interest in the adoption experience.
-(Wikipedia gives a pretty good description of what YA literature encompasses, beyond just the physical age of the reader.)
+Umbilicus will appeal to readers of ALL ages who enjoy Young Adult (YA) realistic fiction, particularly those involved or interested in the adoption experience.
+Wikipedia gives a pretty good description of what YA literature encompasses, beyond just the chronological age of the reader.

 Click here for my video response to the above question.